Skip to main content

 Improve productivity and performance

 In working environments where employees are listened to and have their ideas not only welcomed but sought after, performance can excel.
-A study carried out by Salesforce found that employees who feel their voice is heard are 4.6 times more likely to feel empowered to perform their best work.
-Similarly, a study by McKinsey found that employee productivity increases by 20 to 25% in organisations where employees are connected.
+A study carried out by Gallup found that employees who feel empowered deliver 17% greater productivity.
+Similarly, a survey by KPMG states that 83% of employees agree that they are more likely to be engaged in work if they have friends within the workplace.

 Build trust